Page updated January 6, 2022

 Masks are required for everyone while indoors (including during course instruction) and should only be removed when eating/drinking, when in a room alone or with your roommates in your residence hall.
 Unvaccinated individuals must maintain social distance (6’) from others whenever they remove their mask to eat/drink.

-Unvaccinated or partially vaccinated individuals will be required to undergo weekly testing for COVID-19
+Due to local case rates, all individuals will be required to undergo weekly testing for COVID-19.

 Counseling and Psychological Services (CAPS): On-call therapist available 24/7.
 During business hours, call 209.946.2315, option 2 and ask to be transferred to the on-call therapist.
 On nights and weekends, call 209.946.2315, option 2 and wait for the CAPS voicemail to begin, then option 4 and you will be connected to a licensed therapist.